China authorities arrest 2 for smashing shortcut through Great Wall with excavator

-China’s Great Wall has been pierced by Genghis Khan, the Manchus, and now, allegedly, a couple of construction workers named Zheng and Wang who wanted a shortcut.
+China’s Great Wall has been pierced by Genghis Khan, the Manchus, and now, allegedly, a couple of construction workers who wanted a shortcut.

 Authorities in China arrested two people for smashing a path through a section of the ancient wall, a cultural icon and United Nations protected heritage site.